tdv/nanorpc/README.md

 - NO code generation
 - you can use types from stl, such as vector, list, set, map, string, etc. and similar types from the boost library
 - customization for serialization and transtorpt and easy interface for beginners
+- the build in the pure mode for usage with your own transport (without boost)
 - HTTP/HTTPS transport based on boost.asio and boost.beast

 **NOTE**